-vehicles are taking the auto world by storm.
+vehicles have taken the auto world by storm.
 Ever since Toyota and Honda introduced their hybrids into the marketplace, the of those who have been attracted to the new lines of hybrid do so out of regard for the environment followed by a desire